 The information of the studies included in this systematic review has been qualitatively summarized in a narrative synthesis as the findings are characterized by heterogeneity.
-Data has been analyzed and classified within 6 major themes, namely, DTs; BrIM and FE modelling; BHM and AI; ADAs; Unmanned Aerial Vehicles (UAVs), satellite monitoring and other emerging technologies; and historical and CH bridges.
+Data has been analyzed and classified within 5 major themes, namely,: i) Bridge DTs; ii) BrIM and FE modeling; iii) BHM, AI and ADAs; iv) Unmanned Aerial Vehicles (UAVs), satellite monitoring, and other DT-related emerging technologies for bridge inspection; and v) historical and CH bridges.
 Based on this classification, the findings of the systematic review are presented, the strengths and limitations of the studies are highlighted, their influence on practice and research is discussed, and future research recommendations are suggested.